MikeR94/CI-Project-Portfolio-5/README.md

 When I decided that I wanted to create this project, as I've used [Figma](https://www.figma.com/) in my previous projects, I felt comfortable enough to start designing my project using this tool.
 As you can see in the image below, I created 3 pages, the home page, the main champion page which stores all the information and then an icons page where I can store the icons for quick reference.
 Because of these 3 pages, I was able to quickly created pages for the website that followed this exact theme.

+To view the Figma project, you can visit it [here](https://www.figma.com/file/f55wXYMVslUqsuny4vM9xq/League-Project-Idea?node-id=0%3A1&t=HxaZ17Ib1BMHvcSm-0)

 ![Figma Design](/src/assets/readme_images/figma-design.png)

 <br />